È

 Another book that Brian Wilson was likely reading in the mid 60s was Alan Watts' The Joyous Cosmology.
 In the early 2000s Brian secured a copy of this book just prior to adding some SMiLE numbers to his touring band's repertoire.

 The Joyous Cosmology is a document of several LSD trip experiences presented as one.
-Watts encounters everyday sights and sounds on a country estate setting and uses psychedelics to divine spiritual meaning, sometimes multilayered, from his relatively ordinary surroundings.
+Watts encounters sights and sounds on a country estate setting using psychedelics to divine spiritual meaning, sometimes multilayered, from his relatively ordinary surroundings.
 If such meaning were attainable using typical reasoning and reflection there would be no need for the acid.
-But the relationship between the two levels, the ordinary everyday & the chemically induced spiritual, is not logical but rather subjective and the product of creative intuition.
+But chemically induced spiritual insight is not logical but rather subjective and the product of creative intuition.

-SMiLE is put together bridging these same two levels, but in the opposite direction, using associative thought.
-Brian's spiritual experiences are represented non-logically by relatively ordinary references that are full of subjective meaning and significance.
+SMiLE is similarly put together using associative thought.
+Brian's spiritual experiences are represented non-logically in the form of a waking dream.
+The dream is full of subjective meaning and significance.

 "Consciousness-changing drugs are popularly associated with the evocation of bizarre and fantastic images, but in my own experience this happens only with closed eyes.
 Otherwise, it is simply that the natural world is endowed with a richness of grace, color, significance, and, sometimes, humor, for which our adjectives are insufficient.
 The speed of thought and association is increased so astonishingly that it is hard for words to keep pace with the flood of ideas that come to mind."